-Dr. Cohen is a fitting successor to Dr. Scott.
-A world-renowned leader in pediatric neurosurgery in his own right, he comes to Boston Children's from University Hospitals Rainbow Babies & Children's Hospital in Cleveland, where he was chief of Pediatric Neurological Surgery and surgeon-in-chief.
+Dr. Cohen is Neurosurgeon-in-chief and Chairman of the Neurosurgery department at Boston Children's Hospital and Franc D. Ingraham Professor of Neurosurgery at Harvard Medical School since 2011.
+He is a world-renowned leader in pediatric neurosurgery and comes to Boston Children's from University Hospitals Rainbow Babies & Children's Hospital in Cleveland, where he was chief of Pediatric Neurological Surgery and surgeon-in-chief.

 Dr. Cohen is beloved by his many patients for his genuine bedside manner, famed sense of humor and devotion to meeting the emotional needs of children and families, as well as delivering superb medical and surgical care.

 During his 17 years at UH Rainbow Babies and Boston Children's Hospital, Dr. Cohen built both an acclaimed pediatric neurosurgical program and a reputation for excellence in all corners.

 He served as chief of Pediatric Neurological Surgery, surgeon-in-chief and holder of the Reinberger Chair in Pediatric Neurological Surgery.

 Under his tutelage, Rainbow Babies and Children's Hospital has built and broadened the following neurosurgical initiatives:

 Minimally Invasive Neurosurgery Center, employing blood conservation techniques, sparing sensitive tissue and significantly decreasing recovery periods for children with brain and spinal cord tumors and related conditions